 My Accidental Third-Act Solo “Career:” covid & injury force my hand–and voice

 The notion of becoming a solo singer-songwriter didn’t occur to me when I released my most recent album, Roots and Branches, even as I was becoming one.
 The only time in my career that I was seriously, professionally, a solo singer-songwriter was exactly 50 years ago, in New Orleans.
-I left college, headed to NOLA and landed a near-daily gig at the Wrong Place Saloon on Rampart Street, a gig that usually began at 1 a.m.
-I rose up the ranks until I was headlining on weekends.
+I left college, headed to NOLA and landed a near-daily gig at the Wrong Place Saloon on Rampart Street, a gig that initially began at 1 a.m.
+I rose up the ranks until I was headlining primetime on weekends.

 I left New Orleans about a year later because a big gig went bad, really, really bad, in Florida.
 That’s a story for another time.
 I left for Montreal to go to McGill University and formed Harlequin with Joel Zifkin and that was the end of my solo career for 30 years.
 Twenty years ago I tried my had at it briefly in Minneapolis to promote my album, Vanishing Point, but it didn’t take.
 So I dropped it.

 Fast forward to May 2019, three months after laying down the final guitar tracks for Roots and Branches, completing the instrumental “Travellin’.”
-On the opening weekend at our lake place in Northern Wisconsin, I slipped on a slippery slope of oak leaves that the winter snow had packed and polished to an ice-like finish, and did a reverse header while carrying an Adirondack chair over my head.
+On the opening weekend at my lake place in Northern Wisconsin, I slipped on a slippery slope of oak leaves that the winter snow had packed and polished to an ice-like finish, and did a reverse header while carrying an Adirondack chair over my head.
 I landed with my left index finger pinned between the chair and a smooth, round rock, inches from my head.

 The impact shattered my finger.
 I took one look and knew it was toast.